National Junior Honor Society / National Elementary HOnor Society

 Students who meet the scholarship requirement will have an opportunity to complete a form detailing their accomplishments in and commitment to service, leadership, character, and citizenship.

 Students who accept membership and are inducted into the chapter should be aware of the time and commitment involved with this honor.
 For example, there will be chapter meetings.
 The chapter bylaws articulate the yearly meeting schedule and member attendance obligations.
 Members also must participate in chapter and individual service projects to benefit the school and community.
-Contact the chapter advisers, Mr. Carioto and Ms. Seiler, to obtain a full list of the obligations of membership.
+Contact the chapter advisers, Mr. Price and Mrs. Kassabian, to obtain a full list of the obligations of membership.

 NJHS and NEHS members will sumit their volunteer hours to their chapter sponsor.